cp3402-students/project-team6/theme.md

 - `functions.php` - Contains all the theme's functions and hooks.
 - `header.php` and `footer.php` - Code for the universal header and footer.

-## Customization Options
-- Color palettes can be adjusted in the WordPress Customizer.
-- Font sizes and family choices are accessible via theme settings.

-## Development Decisions
-- Utilizes Bootstrap for grid and responsive features.
-- Emphasis on SEO-friendly structures with appropriate HTML5 semantics.

 ## Important Notes
 - Ensure all plugins are updated as older versions may not be compatible with theme code.
-- Future updates will include WooCommerce support.

 ## Getting Started
-1. Upload the `oceanview` folder to your `/wp-content/themes/` directory.
+1. Upload the `Underscores` folder to your `/wp-content/themes/` directory.
 2. Activate the theme through the 'Themes' menu in WordPress.
-3. Visit the Customizer to tweak the default settings.
+3. Visit the Customizer to tweak the default settings if needed.